leo-arch/clifm/README.md

 Then you can access the manpage as always: `man clifm`

-Just try it and run the `help` command to learn more about CliFM.
+Try `help` command to learn more about CliFM.
 Once in the CliFM prompt, type `help` or `?`:

 	12:12 user:hostname /etc
 	:) $ help

-## Contributing

-The best way to contribute is creating a new GitHub issue here pointing out bugs (make sure to provide enough information to make the bug reproducible) and suggesting missing or wanted features (I'm running out of ideas).
-I'll do my best to fix whatever is broken and to add/improve whatever is missing.
-For the time being, it includes only a spanish translation.
-New translations are a nice way to contribute (you can find the .pot file in `translations/clifm.pot`).
-Of course, you can also tell your friends about CliFM, write a (positive) review of it somewhere on the internet, or you can just create a nice logo and print it on a t-shirt to tell the world how great ClifM is (just kidding, or not).
+To jumtp into the COMMANDS section in the manpage, simply enter `cmd`.

 Just try it and let me know.
 It gets better and better.
 I myself use it as my main, and indeed only, file manager; it couldn't be so bad, isn't it?